Best Soundproof Foam Panels for Better Acoustics

 And, of course, your goal is to soundproof your room without destroying your walls.
 Thankfully, this is not that difficult.
 Simply follow the guide below to avoid any property damage.

-• Step 1: Plan it out
+• Step 1: Plan out the arrangement of these panels

 The very first thing you want to do is to make a plan and figure out how you want to arrange these panels.
 If you just start throwing them on the wall, you might end up having to redo the entire thing.
 Do your measurements and figure out exactly how to arrange the panels for the optimal results.
 I would recommend using a notebook to draw a “map” of your wall.
 Of course, you can always draw on the wall itself and follow your own instructions.